nrwl/nx-apollo-angular-example/README.md

 ```

 ## Create Angular libraries
-Nx alllows us to break down our code into well-organized libraries for consumption by apps, so let's create a couple of Angular libraries to organize our work.
-We'll create a data-access library which will handle communication with the backend, and a feature-sets library which will include our container components for displaying the Lego set data.
-In a  real app, we might also create a ui library which would include our reusable presentational components, but we'll leave that out in this example.
-For more information on how to organize your Angular monorepo using Nx, read our book *Enterprise Angular Monorepo Pattern* by registering at [Nrwl Connect](https://connect.nrwl.io/).
+Nx helps you break down your code into well-organized libraries for consumption by apps, so create a couple of Angular libraries to organize your work.
+Create a data-access library that handles communication with the backend and a feature-sets library that includes container components for displaying the Lego set data.
+In a real app, you might also create a ui library that includes reusable presentational components, but that is not part of this example.
+For more information on how to organize your Angular monorepo using Nx, read our book *Enterprise Angular Monorepo Patterns* by registering at [Nrwl Connect](https://connect.nrwl.io/).

 To create the described libraries, we run these commands: